 Introduction

-PIF members operate in a complex ecosystem where trust and openness are key to driving innovation in payments.
-Our vision is for PIF to be acknowledged as a vital industry ally that's focused in driving consumer and wider market confidence in the products and services our members provide.
+PIF members operate within a dynamic and complex payments ecosystem, where trust and transparency are essential to fostering innovation in payments.
+This Code of Conduct is designed to support consumer and market trust in the products and services our members deliver.

 Applicability